Annular dark-field imaging: Microscope Specifications

 HAADF imaging typically uses electrons scattered at an angle of >5° (Rutherford scattered electrons).
-For imaging on a TEM/STEM, optimum HAADF imaging is provided by TEM/STEM systems with a large maximum diffraction angle and small minimum camera length.
-Both of these factors allow for greater separation between Bragg and Rutherford scattered electrons.
+For imaging on a TEM/STEM, optimum HAADF imaging is provided by TEM/STEM systems with a large maximum diffraction angle and a small minimum camera length.
+Both of these factors allow for greater separation between Bragg and Rutherford's scattered electrons.

 The large maximum diffraction angle is necessary to account for materials that show Bragg scattering at high angles, such as many crystalline materials.
-The high maximum diffraction angle allows for good separation between Bragg and Rutherford scattered electrons, therefore it is important for the maximum diffraction angle of the microscope to be as large as possible for use with HAADF.
+The high maximum diffraction angle allows for good separation between Bragg and Rutherford scattered electrons, therefore the maximum diffraction angle of the microscope needs to be as large as possible for use with HAADF.

 A small camera length is needed for the Rutherford scattered electrons to hit the detector, while avoiding the detection of Bragg scattered electrons.
 A small camera length will cause most of the Bragg scattered electrons to fall on the bright field detector with the transmitted electrons, leaving only the high angle scattered electrons to fall on the dark field detector.